Chemical nomenclature: Type-III binary compounds

 Carbon dioxide is written CO2; sulfur tetrafluoride is written SF4.
 A few compounds, however, have common names that prevail.
-H2O, for example, is usually called water rather than dihydrogen monoxide, and NH3 is preferentially called ammonia rather than nitrogen trihydride.
+H2O, for example, is usually termed water rather than dihydrogen monoxide, and NH3 is preferentially termed ammonia rather than nitrogen trihydride.

 Substitutive nomenclature

 This naming method generally follows established IUPAC organic nomenclature.
-Hydrides of the main group elements (groups 13–17) are given -ane base name, e.g. borane (auto=yes|BH3), oxidane (auto=yes|H2O), phosphane (auto=yes|PH3) (Although the name phosphine is also in common use, it is not recommended by IUPAC).
+Hydrides of the main group elements (groups 13–17) are given the base name ending with -ane, e.g. borane (auto=yes|BH3), oxidane (auto=yes|H2O), phosphane (auto=yes|PH3) (Although the name phosphine is also in common use, it is not recommended by IUPAC).
 The compound auto=yes|PCl3 would thus be named substitutively as trichlorophosphane (with chlorine "substituting").
 However, not all such names (or stems) are derived from the element name.
-For example, auto=yes|NH3 is called "azane".
+For example, auto=yes|NH3 is termed "azane".

 Additive nomenclature

-This naming method has been developed principally for coordination compounds although it can be more widely applied.
+This method of naming has been developed principally for coordination compounds, although it can be applied more widely.
 An example of its application is [CoCl(NH3)5]Cl2, pentaamminechloridocobalt(III) chloride.

 Ligands, too, have a special naming convention.
-Whereas chloride becomes the prefix chloro- in substitutive naming, in a ligand it becomes chlorido-.
+Whereas chloride becomes the prefix chloro- in substitutive naming, for a ligand it becomes chlorido-.